Panasonic Lumix S5 II Review

 Image Quality

-In order to slightly soften an otherwise digital look in the files I decreased the contrast to about -10 and sharpening to around 10.
+To slightly soften the otherwise digital look of the files, I decreased the contrast to about -10 and sharpened to around 10.

-While the Panasonic Lumix S 20-60mm f/3.5-5.6 is a fun lens to use with a versatile zoom range it perhaps isn’t the best at showing the true potential and what the S5 II is capable of producing image-wise.
+While the Panasonic Lumix S 20-60mm f/3.5-5.6 is a fun lens with a versatile zoom range, it perhaps doesn’t best show the S5 II's true potential image-wise.

-Sharpness and vibrant colors really started to show when adapting the prime lenses used in this review and I can only imagine it would be great from some of the better lenses in L-Mount Alliance from either Leica or Sigma.
+Sharpness and vibrant colors really started to show when adapting the prime lenses used in this review, and I can only imagine it would be great with better lenses in the L-Mount Alliance.

 Please click the sample images to view up to 2500 pixels wide.